positron-solutions/dslide/README.md

 Frequently we are looking for an element before or after a marker, so shortcuts exist for finding the next or previous element.
 Section actions typically use `dslide-section-next` and `dslide-section-previous`.
 Slide actions typically use `dslide-child-next` and `dslide-child-previous` to traverse the child headings.

-Mapping and [progress tracking](#org1572026) are intimately related.
+Mapping and [progress tracking](#orgc9ca898) are intimately related.
 Finding the previous or next element is implemented by mapping to find the element beginning before or after a certain point.
 Careful handling of markers and a consistent scheme for sensing progress enable markers in the buffer to act as progress cursors for a variety of actions.

+<a id="orgc9ca898"></a>

 ## Progress Tracking